70th anniversary of CITIZEN KANE

 Herman J. Mankiewicz and Orson Welles

 In this FILM IN FOCUS article, Film music critic Roger Hall offers his personal view of this classic film and score.
 Following the article are two of his CD reviews of the score from 1999.
 He has written extensively about Herrmann's music over the years, including for Film Score Monthly and Soundtrack magazines.
-His article on Bernard Herrmann's early years is now online.
 He also wrote the entry on Bernard Herrmann in Volume 10 of the American National Biography encyclopedia.

 HERRMANN RAISES KANE!